Lindt8/ng-imager/examples/imaging_datasets/PHITS_simple_ng_source/README.md

 # Imaging PHITS-produced data
+## Neutrons and gamma rays produced by protons in water

 The imaging dataset here was produced by running the PHITS input file `novo-example.inp` through PHITS that had been recompiled with a custom user-defined tally ([T-Userdefined]) whose source and documentation can be found at: https://github.com/Lindt8/T-Userdefined/tree/main/multi-coincidence_ng